Monogenism: Environmentalist monogenism

 Environmentalist monogenism describes a theory current in the first half of the nineteenth century, in particular, according to which there was a single human origin, but that subsequent migration of groups of humans had subjected them to different environmental conditions.

 Environmentalism in this sense was found in the writings of Samuel Stanhope Smith.
 The theory stated that perceived differences, such as human skin color, were, therefore, products of history.
 A proponent of this approach to monogenism was James Cowles Prichard.
 It was discussed in the context of the knowledge of the time of historical linguistics.

 Prichard died in 1848; in 1850 Robert Knox published his The Races of Men, arguing the intrinsic physical and mental characteristics of races.
 This work was a major influence to the anti-environmentalist and polygenist case on race and origins.
 In The Effect of Circumstances upon the Physical Man (1854) Frederick Douglass argued for an environmentalist monogenism, following Prichard, Bachman, and Robert Gordon Latham, but also in the tradition of Hosea Easton and James McCune Smith.
 For Douglass, monogenesis was closely related to egalitarianism and his politics of black humanity.

 Monogenism under attack in France

 In France of the 1850s, monogenism was an unfashionable point of view.
-Polygenism was supported by physicians, anthropologists, taxonomists and zoologists; and the biblical associations of monogenism told against it in scientific circles.
+Polygenism was supported by physicians, anthropologists, taxonomists and zoologists; and the biblical associations of monogenism held against it in scientific circles.
 Paul Topinard, an early physical anthropologist, associated monogenism with backwardness and narrow intellectual horizons.
 Jean Louis Armand de Quatrefages de Bréau was a major French voice for monogenism of the period.
 The debate became entrenched with that on freethought.